IBM/aspera-cli/README.md

 When OAuth is used (AoC, Faspex4 api v4, Faspex5) `ascli` keeps a cache of generated bearer tokens in folder `persist_store` in configuration folder by default.
 Option `cache_tokens` (**yes**/no) allows to control if Oauth tokens are cached on file system, or generated for each request.
-The command `config flush_tokens` deletes all existing tokens.
+The command `config flush_tokens` clears that cache.
 Tokens are kept on disk for a maximum of 30 minutes (`TOKEN_CACHE_EXPIRY_SEC`) and garbage collected after that.
-Tokens that can be refreshed will be refreshed, else tokens are re-generated if expired.
+When a token has expired, then a new token is generated, either using a refresh_token if it is available, or by the default method.

 ### Temporary files